rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Lative-case phrases are attested at both the NP and clausal levels.

 Prolative
-The PROLATIVE case in Erzya can be represented by the allomorphs %ga, %ka, %va => %Ga in all declension types.
+The PROLATIVE case in Erzya can be represented by the allomorphs -ga, -ka, -va => -Ga in all declension types.
 Table 4.15